fcgec/fcgec-web-app/content/events/road-to-godot-elite/road-to-godot-elite.md

 <br>

 We'll be covering concepts involved in game development, use of the FOSS game engine - Godot, entity movements and much more.
 We will be creating a demo game of pong during the session.

 <br>

-All you need to do to follow along is donwload Godot.
+All you need to do to follow along is download Godot.

 <br>